Contact Lens For Presbyopia

 Bifocal contact lens for presbyopia are weighted so that the area used to correct near vision is always at the bottom.
 That way, when you look down to read or do close work, you are seeing through the close vision correction, and when you look up, you are seeing through the part of the lens designed to improve distance vision.
 These lenses are not always comfortable or good enough at correcting vision.

 Better vision may be obtained with presbyopia multifocal contact lenses.
-There are a number of types of multifocal lenses which are made in slightly different ways.
+There are many types of multifocal lenses which are made in slightly different ways.
 There are reusable and disposable choices made by different companies.

 Multifocal contacts for presbyopia take time to get accustomed to using, and you should get a trial pair.
 Because these lenses attempt to correct both problems, they may not give you the best vision at either point.
 You might still need half glasses for reading small print and close work, and/or you may need additional correction for the best distance vision.
 This is especially important for driving.